 Give the Gift of Life

-Our 2018 blood drives will be held on the following dates from 9 a.m. to 2:30 p.m. in the Dr. Constantine Padussis Conference Center on the third floor of UM BWMC: October 26 and December 28.
+Each blood drive is held in the Dr. Constantine Padussis Conference Center on the third floor of UM BWMC.
+Our 2019 dates are as follows: March 1, April 26, July 19, October 18 and December 27.